rizkyzhang/code-journal/tech-notes/general/linux/setup-vps.md

+## First steps

+### 1. `apt update && apt upgrade`

+### 2. `adduser username`

+### 3. `adduser username sudo`

+### 4. Add ssh key to your vps user

+If you have have password-based SSH access available, run `ssh-copy-id /path/to/ssh-private-key username@ip-address` and the setup is done, otherwise follow below steps.

+If you do not have password-based SSH access available, you must add your public key to the remote server manually.

+On your local machine, output and copy the contents of your public key. `cat ~/.ssh/id_rsa.pub`.

+On your vps, create the `~/.ssh` directory if it does not already exist:

+`mkdir -p ~/.ssh`

+The public keys listed in `~/.ssh/authorized_keys` are the ones that you can use to log in to the server as this user, so you need to add the public key you copied into this file.

+`echo "ssh-rsa EXAMPLEzaC1yc2E...GvaQ== username@ip-address" >> ~/.ssh/authorized_keys`

+The `~/.ssh` directory and `authorized_keys` file must have specific restricted permissions (700 for `~/.ssh` and 600 for `authorized_keys`).
+If they don’t, you won’t be able to log in.

+Once the authorized_keys file contains the public key, set the permissions and ownership of the files:

+`chmod -R go= ~/.ssh`
+`chown -R $USER:$USER ~/.ssh`

 ## Secure SSH

 1. Setup firewall to only allow authorized IPs (you can also VPN) to connect to the SSH port